Back to blog

 Singapore — No Capital Gains Tax

-The catch: if the Inland Revenue Authority of Singapore (IRAS) considers your trading activity a business, your gains become taxable as business income at corporate rates (17% headline).
-The line between "investor" and "trader" isn't precisely defined, but high-frequency trading, leveraged positions, and treating crypto as your primary income source can push you into business territory.
+Where the Inland Revenue Authority of Singapore (IRAS) classifies an individual's trading activity as a business, gains become taxable as business income at the 17% headline corporate rate.
+The investor-vs-trader boundary is not statutorily defined; high-frequency trading, leveraged positions, and crypto as primary income source are common factors flagged in IRAS guidance.

 → Full Singapore tax guide